davidrs/laugh-track/README.md

 ## Setup

-Pin 7, (Bottom right non nick's pi) is for the manual tinfoil switch.
+Pin 7, (Bottom right on Raspi B) is for the manual tinfoil switch.

 Pin 17 for the Data on the transmitter.
+(6th down on the left on Raspi B

 Original Raspi Wireless article: https://www.samkear.com/hardware/control-power-outlets-wirelessly-raspberry-pi